andre-ye/pub/_posts/2022-09-11-sex-and-the-failed-absolute.md

 - When belief in an Absolute fails, a hedonistic pseudo-Absolute is instantiated in its place.
 - Sexuality is inconsistent, and this its evalation into the new Absolute fails.
 - Schelling: the female orgasm is the high point of human evolution.
-- Sloterdijk: the experience of the orgasm is ontological proof of god - we come into closest contact with teh Absolute.
+- Sloterdijk: the experience of the orgasm is ontological proof of god - we come into closest contact with the Absolute.
 - Intense sexual act as the most intense unity of Being is wrong; we need to focus on how sexuality is constituted by antagonisms.
 - This book - concerned with exploring large metaphysical questions without regressing to premodern sexualized understandings.
 - Topology - a structure which is unorientable has no consistent definitions of direction.